geojupyter/presentation-debrief/slides.md

 Additionally, they often discover that they require more services than they initially assessed, and their costs increase unpredictably over time as it's easier to buy one more service than it is to migrate.

+Proprietary systems are often buggier than open source alternatives, but human biases like "sunk cost" cause us to be more forgiving towards software we've paid for.
+However, perhaps because of this reduced accountability to their users, proprietary tools are often still very buggy, with less respectful error messages than those found in community-owned software.
 :::

 ---